ananta6d595/Mini-Shop-Management-System/README.md

 # How-to-operate
 To access admin email is "ad" and password is "pass".
 For user access email is "ccc" and password is "pass".
-In future more than one user with different name can be added in system.
+-> The feature to add more than one user with different name will be added in future.